-Hey Everyone!
-I just got booked to do a small intimate wedding for one of my daughters co-workers and friends so I had to take a look at my gear that I'll need for the event.
-As many of you might know I am a gear hound and I have had GAS (gear acquisition syndrome ).
+Hey, Everyone!
+I just got booked to do a small intimate wedding for one of my daughter's co-workers and friends, so I had to take a look at my gear that I'll need for the event.
+As many of you might know, I am a gear hound and have had GAS (gear acquisition syndrome).
 I have lots of gear and almost everything I'll need for the wedding and love shooting in manual with manual strobes or studio lights for many reasons.
 This is what I'll use for the portraits.
-For on the fly lighting I'll need to be shooting TTL lighting just for the ease and flexibility on the fly shooting that will be happening at the reception.
-This is a totally inside event and it will be at night.
-I have a couple of Nikon TTL flashes but they are smaller ones and I fear this venue has tall ceiling and I'll need something with more punch!
+For on-the-fly lighting, I'll need to be shooting TTL lighting just for the ease and flexibility the the on-the-fly shooting that will be happening at the reception.
+This is a totally inside event, and it will be at night.
+I have a couple of Nikon TTL flashes, but they are smaller ones.
+I fear this venue has a tall ceiling and I'll need something with more punch!
 So I needed a larger TTL flash.
-Well the Nikon ones cost up to 500 dollars and I'm not going to do that!
-I could borrow one but I really don't like to borrow unless I really have to.
-(I will be borrowing a Nikon D800 body for my second camera) So I started looking at 3rd party flashes.
+Well, the Nikon ones cost up to $500, and I'm not going to do that!
+I could borrow one, but I really don't like to borrow unless I really have to.
+(I will be borrowing a Nikon D800 body for my second camera.)
+So I started looking at 3rd party flashes.
 I went to the Yongnuo brand because I have some experience with the brand.
-I have used and will use in the wedding some manual 560II flashes that I have gotten from them and they worked great and were cheap!
+I have used and will use in the wedding some manual 560II flashes that I have gotten from them, and they have worked great and were cheap!
 I purchased a TTL 568 EX and have been very pleased with it so far.
-This weekend I have been trying out the different aspects of the flash testing it against my other flashes (Nikon) and it has done pretty well with ease of operation.
-I cannot talk about the durability of the flash and maybe after the wedding I'll be able to because it will get a good workout then.
+This weekend I have been trying out the different aspects of the flash, testing it against my other flashes (Nikon), and it has done pretty well with ease of operation.
+I cannot talk about the durability of the flash yet.
+Maybe after the wedding I'll be able to because it will get a good workout then.
 Here are some of the specs of the Flash.

 LCD Pannel- Easy to see and can be backlit at any time by push of button